JERRY HARMON

 • National television feature while performing in Ireland

-• Appearances on A&E programming
+• Appearance on A&E programming